-8.31.8.32.
+- 8.32.
 The operating organization should ensure that storage facilities offer adequate space and provide for the secure retention of stocks in suitable environmental conditions, in order to prevent deterioration.
-Access and the installed handling equipment should be adequate for the types and sizes of items to be stored.
+Access and the installed handling equipment should be adequate for the types and sizes of items to be stored. - 8.33.

-8.32.8.33.
 Plant management should make administrative arrangements to ensure that the storage facility is operated in a manner that preserves the proper environmental conditions, guards against fire hazards and prevents unauthorized access to stored items.
-The stored items should be arranged so that regular examination of all stocks shouldmay be conveniently accomplished, where necessary with the use of suitable handling equipment.
+The stored items should be arranged so that regular examination of all stocks may be conveniently accomplished, where necessary with the use of suitable handling equipment. - 8.34.

-8.33.8.34.
 The administrative arrangements should include written procedures assigning the responsibility for regularly examining stored items and auditing the administration of stores in order to detect any deterioration or any unauthorized or unrecorded use of stored items.
-Particular attention should be paid to retention of the original identification of items during storage.

-8.34.8.35.
-Plant management should include, in the procedure relating to modifications, steps to initiate, control and record the modification of spare parts following modification of the equivalent items installed at the plant.

-8.35.8.36.
-If the packaging of an item incorporates protection against deterioration in storage and it is found necessary to invalidate that protection, for example to modify or inspect the item, then the protective function should be restored or deterioration should be prevented by some other equivalent means.

-8.36.8.37.
-Items that have a limited shelf-life should, if not used, be a subject of appropriate ageing management programme [11] and should be replaced at the appropriate time_in order to ensure suitability for the expected function when they are needed.
-Information on storage matters can be found in Ref.[5].Safety Guide Q13 on Quality Assurance in Operation, in Ref.
-25].
+Particular attention should be paid to retention of the original identification of items during storage. - 8.35.
+Plant management should include, in the procedure relating to modifications, steps to initiate, control and record the modification of spare parts following modification of the equivalent items installed at the plant. - 8.36.
+If the packaging of an item incorporates protection against deterioration in storage and it is found necessary to invalidate that protection, for example to modify or inspect the item, then the protective function should be restored or deterioration should be prevented by some other equivalent means. - 8.37.
+Items that have a limited shelf-life should, if not used, be replaced at the appropriate time in order to ensure suitability for the expected function when they are needed.
+Information on storage matters can be found in Safety Guide Q13 on Quality Assurance in Operation, in Ref.
+[2].